 Oversight of the Policy.
 Under the policy, Fund Representatives will periodically supply the Board of the Trustees with a list of third parties who receive non-public portfolio holdings information and material, non-public portfolio characteristics information pursuant to an ongoing arrangement subject to a confidentiality agreement and agreement not to trade on the basis of such information in violation of the federal securities laws.
 In addition, the Board receives information, on a quarterly basis, on such arrangements that were permitted during the preceding quarter.
 Under the policy, the Investment Adviser's legal and compliance personnel authorize the disclosure of portfolio holdings information and portfolio characteristics information.

-Disclosure of Current NAV Per Share
+Disclosure of NAV per Share

-Each Fund's current NAV per share is available through the Funds' website at am.gs.com (except for Class P Shares) or by contacting the Portfolio at 1-800-526-7384.
+The Fund's current NAV per share is available through the Fund's website at www.gsamfunds.com (except Class P Shares) or by contacting the Fund at 1-800-526-7384.

 Miscellaneous